NikonPic/BonetumorNet/README.md

     │   ├── utils_detectron.py           # Utilities for training the model and augmentations
     │   ├── utils_tumor.py               # Utilities for preparing the dataset for training
     │   └── intrareader_reliability.py   # Evaluation of multiple readers on the segmentation performance
+    ├── datainfo.csv                     # Contains the labels and filenames
-    ├── main.py                          # The main runner script to launch jobs.
+    ├── main.py                          # The main runner script to train and evaluate the model.
     └── requirements.txt                 # Dependencies

 # Citation